• Skip to primary navigation

 • Soft & Gooey Inside- The cookies are soft and chewy!

-• Frosting- It is topped with a delicious cream cheese frosting!
+• Frosting- They are topped with a delicious cream cheese frosting like in my Red Velvet Loaf Cake!
 If cream cheese isn't for you, they also taste delicious with my vanilla frosting!

 • Red Velvet- There is that slight tang that's classic of red velvet.